-◊ Record and maintain a complete and accurate record of all court cases and Proceedings.

-♦ Civil Division: Ensure compliance of civil documents; assess and collect costs; issue summons and subpoenas

-♦ Criminal Division: To maintain criminal files; collect fines and forfeitures; prepare final disposition; electronically transmit to Georgia Crime Information Center

-♦ Administrative Division: To accurately and timely balance reports; make deposits and disburse monies.
+- ♦ Record and maintain a complete and accurate record of all court cases and Proceedings. - ♦ Civil Division: Ensure compliance of civil documents; assess and collect costs; issue summons and subpoenas - ♦ Criminal Division: To maintain criminal files; collect fines and forfeitures; prepare final disposition; electronically transmit to Georgia Crime Information Center - ♦ Administrative Division: To accurately and timely balance reports; make deposits and disburse monies.
 Ensure confidentiality of personnel records and payroll.
 Prepare budget and reconcile expenditures.
 Ensure cooperation with all other agencies.

-$\diamond\,$ To operate the Court and manage the Clerk's Office on a reduced Budget.

-$\diamond\,$ To handle the projected increase in workload efficiently and professionally.

-♦ To complete full implementation of E-signatures protocol for E-Warrants beyond the Sheriff's office to include Fayetteville, Peachtree City and Tyrone

-♦ Implement JDX to include Bond notification to the lawful agencies of the bond data
+- ♦ To operate the Court and manage the Clerk's Office on a reduced Budget. - ♦ To handle the projected increase in workload efficiently and professionally. - ♦ To complete full implementation of E-signatures protocol for E-Warrants beyond the Sheriff's office to include Fayetteville, Peachtree City and Tyrone - ♦ Implement JDX to include Bond notification to the lawful agencies of the bond data - ♦ Include District Attorney & Public Defender's Offices & GCIC to the current arrest warrant exchange - ♦ Migrate Magistrate Court Clerk's staff into the State & Superior Staff to gain better effeciencies

-◊ Added a part-time Constoable Assistant position in FY 2017